Fuggerei: Upkeep

 The Fuggerei is supported by a charitable trust established in 1520 which Jakob Fugger funded with an initial deposit of 10,000 guilders.
 According to The Wall Street Journal, the trust has been carefully managed with most of its income coming from forestry holdings, which the Fugger family favoured since the 17th century after losing money on higher yielding investments.
 The annual return on the trust has ranged from an after-inflation rate of 0.5% to 2%.
 The Fugger family foundation is currently headed by Maria-Elisabeth Gräfin Thun-Fugger, née Gräfin Fugger von Kirchberg, who lives at Kirchberg Castle.
 Other members of the foundations's board are Alexander Graf Fugger-Babenhausen and Maria-Theresia Gräfin Fugger-Glött.
 All three still existing branches of the Fugger family are thus represented.
 The trust is administered by Wolf-Dietrich Graf von Hundt.

-As of 2020, the fee for a tour into the Fuggerei is 6.50 euro, over seven times the annual rent.
+As of 2026, the fee for a tour into the Fuggerei is 8.00 euro, eight times the annual rent.